Jodiechou/Cross-lingual-translation-quality-evaluation/README.md

-# Unsupervised Evaluation of Translation Quality
+# Unsupervised Evaluation of Human Translation Quality

 This repository includes the code to replicate the experiments in the "Unsupervised Evaluation of Human Translation Quality (KDIR 2019)" paper.
 This project proposes different methods to evaluate the cross-lingual translation quality.